 - Richmond Fed mfg PMI – highest since March 2016

 - Chicago PMI – highest since Jan 2015

 - Sentiment in the manufacturing sector continues to improve in February as rising prices and optimism over the administration’s fiscal policies boosted new orders and shipments.

 - Services PMIs aren’t so rosy.
-The service sector is seeing slowdown in growth thanks to business owners having mixed sentiment over the new administration.
+The service sector is seeing a slowdown in growth thanks to business owners having mixed sentiments over the new administration.
 Both the ISM and Markit indices showed weaker employment components.

 - Retail sales might have grown at a slower pace in January but its broad-based advance hinted that consumers can continue to prop up the economy in Q1 2017.

 - 10 out of 13 retail sales components showed growth in January, led by notable increases in sales from gasoline stations, restaurants, and electronics and appliance stores offsetting the drop in motor vehicle purchases.